Gimly-Blockchain/eosio-did-spec/README.md

 Resolution of a DID Document can be done by a service API.
 This may be an authorised or rate limited API.
 There are different types of EOSIO APIs as outlined in [Service Types](#541-Service-Types).

-**Question: should include description of metadata needed for authorized (permissioned) read access with private chains in mind?**
+**Placeholder: Description of method of creating an authorized (permissioned) read request with private EOSIO blockchains in mind.**

 ## 4.3 Update